-Eight Costs and Coverages to Consider Before a Breach
+Eight Costs and Coverages to Consider Before A Breach

 Data breaches are reported so frequently that consumers and businesses alike have grown weary of all the bad news.
 For victims, having their information stolen can lead to months and even years of stress and difficulties as they work to repair and protect their financial lives.
 Businesses face the challenge of investigating and remediating what is often a complex situation affecting technology components and privacy practices, while also navigating a range of regulatory mandates and a potential landslide of financial liabilities.

-We wanted to provide an eye into the nature of the current data breach environment and outline what a business may face when dealing with these situations.
+IN LIGHT OF the recent Canadian National Research Council (NRC) breach, we wanted to provide an eye into the nature of the current data breach environment and outline what a business may face when dealing with these situations.

 Understanding the Causes

 Details are still emerging about the NRC breach, and few concrete facts have been confirmed.
 Chinese hackers have been named the most likely culprits, with commercial secrets and other intellectual property among the data stolen.

 Breaches spring from a variety of scenarios.
 Many data exposures occur as a result of simple negligence, such as the loss of a mobile device containing sensitive information or when employers give access to secure network portals to vendors or former employees for periods that are longer than necessary.
 Other breaches are caused by hackers and their instruments—brute force attacks, viruses and malware—who may target a particular organization or who might simply look for networks that are unsecured or whose defenses are easy to defeat.

 Two priorities afterwards